 Internal Medicine Residency Research

-Basic Science and Clinical Research opportunities are readily available through each of the divisions of the Department of Medicine, as well as in the other departments of Winthrop-University Hospital.
+Basic Science and Clinical Research opportunities are readily available through each of the divisions of the Department of Medicine, as well as in the other departments of NYU Winthrop Hospital.
 Nationally recognized and funded basic science and clinical research programs are ongoing in each of the divisions of the Department of Medicine.
 In addition, residents participate in electives at the National Institute of Health (NIH) and are engaged in research projects at the Cold Spring Harbor Research Laboratory.
 Our clinical and academic affiliations further add to the wealth of research opportunities.

 Internal Medicine residents participate in a series of research workshops that include topics such as Critical Appraisal of the Literature, Statistics and Study Design.
 These skills are then applied to the residents' own research projects, as well as during Journal Club, Morning Report, and other conferences.